TypeError/domained/README.md

 # domained
 Bug Bounty Hunting Recon Script

-**Moved from [OrOneEqualsOne/domained](https://github.com/OrOneEqualsOne/domained)- New Name, Same Great Recon!**
+**Moved from [OrOneEqualsOne/reconned](https://github.com/OrOneEqualsOne/reconned)- New Name, Same Great Recon!**

 **Gist:** Some ~~terrible~~ continually updated python code leveraging some awesome tools that I use for bug bounty reconnaissance.

 **The tools contained in domained requires Kali Linux (preferred) or Debian 7+**

-domained uses several subdomain enumeration tools and wordlists to create a unique list of subdmains that are passed to EyeWitness for reporting with categorized screenshots, server response headers and signature based default credential checking. *(resources are saved to ./bin and output is saved to ./output)*
+Domained uses several subdomain enumeration tools and wordlists to create a unique list of subdmains that are passed to EyeWitness for reporting with categorized screenshots, server response headers and signature based default credential checking. *(resources are saved to ./bin and output is saved to ./output)*

 Initial Install: *python domained.py --install*